Tiberriver256/azure-devops-node-api/project-management/task-tracking/done.md

     - Document top 5 methods with parameters and return values
     - Create essential code examples
     - Document common errors
   - Notes: Created comprehensive documentation for the Work Item Tracking API, including detailed method references for getWorkItem, getWorkItems, createWorkItem, updateWorkItem, and queryByWiql.
 Added practical examples for each method, common error scenarios, and performance recommendations.
 Created a complete tutorial demonstrating how to build a Work Item Manager that handles all aspects of work item interactions.
 Documentation follows the API Priority Matrix to focus on the most commonly used methods first.

+- [x] **Git API Documentation** (@Jordan, @Alex, Completed: Apr 5)
+  - Description:
+    - Document top 5 methods with parameters and return values
+    - Create essential code examples
+    - Document common errors
+  - Notes: Created comprehensive documentation for the Git API, including detailed method references for getRepositories, getRepository, getRefs, getPullRequests, and createPullRequest.
+Added extensive code examples showcasing real-world scenarios like repository analysis, branch creation, pull request management, and more.
+Created a thorough troubleshooting guide for common Git API errors including authentication issues, resource conflicts, and performance considerations.
+Documentation follows the API Priority Matrix to focus on the most commonly used methods that will benefit the majority of developers.